 If you’re like most people, at some point in your life, you have dejectedly uttered (or will utter) the words, “I think I have a sinus infection.”
 You’ll then reach for another tissue as you struggle to breathe through your nose.

-More than 28 million adults are affected by sinus problems each year, and 11.7 million are diagnosed with sinusitis, according to Centers for Disease Control and Prevention statistics.
+More than 28 million adults are affected by sinus problems each year, and 11.7 million are diagnosed with sinusitis (the medical term for a sinus infection), according to Centers for Disease Control and Prevention (CDC) statistics.

-- Is it really sinusitis?
+Is it sinusitis?

 - Cloudy or colored nasal discharge

 - Pain or pressure in your forehead, between your eyes, alongside your nose, or in your upper jaw and teeth

 - Reduced or lack of sense of smell